Skip to main content

 How North Dakota Compares to Neighboring States

-North Dakota is close to the national average for Web Development Agency startup costs, with a cost-of-living index of 99.2.
-Compared to neighboring Minnesota ($11,760 median startup cost), North Dakota has higher costs for a Web Development Agency.
+North Dakota is one of the more affordable states for launching a Web Development Agency, with a cost-of-living index of 91.1 (national average is 100).
+Compared to neighboring Minnesota ($11,280 median startup cost), North Dakota offers lower costs for a Web Development Agency.

 StateEst.
 CostLLC Fee